AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

       flLabel        :: FieldLabelString, -- ^ Label of the field
       flIsOverloaded :: Bool,             -- ^ Is this field overloaded?
       flSelector     :: a,                -- ^ Record selector function
-      flHasDFun      :: a,                -- ^ DFun for Has class instance flUpdDFun      :: a,                -- ^ DFun for Upd class instance flFldTyAxiom   :: a,                -- ^ Axiom for FldTy family instance flUpdTyAxiom   :: a                 -- ^ Axiom for UpdTy family instance }
+    }

 type FieldLabelString = FastString